-This Quarterly Report updates shareholders on activities undertaken during the period 1 April 2024 to 30 June 2024 and the status of various initiatives.
-The main items covered/updated in this quarterly are:
+This Quarterly Report updates shareholders on activities undertaken during the period 1 July 2024 to 30 September 2024 and the status of various initiatives.
+The main items covered/updated in this guarterly are:

-Exploration Projects: Savoy Hill (EL 6812) and Area B (ELA 6682) in the NSW Hunter Valley and a group of tenements in WA which are prospective for lithium.
+Exploration Projects: Savoy Hill (EL 6812) and (ELA 6682) in the NSW Hunter Valley and a group of tenements in Western Australia.

-Compensation Efforts: Efforts to obtain compensation from the NSW Government for the unwarranted cancellation of EL 7270 Doyles Creek in 2014.
+Compensation Efforts: Efforts to obtain compensation from the NSW Government for the unjust and unjustified cancellation of EL 7270 Doyles Creek in 2014.